Hexalantes/Debueis/README.md

 - Added a local repo named "Abyss".

 # Build Tips
-  -You should create a local repo for building iso, here is the instructions:
+  - You should create a local repo for building iso, here is the instructions:

-    run "repo-add airootfs/var/lib/pacman/abyss/x86_64/abyss.db.tar.zst airootfs/var/lib/pacman/abyss/x86_64/*.tar.zst" when you are in releng directory
+    - run "repo-add airootfs/var/lib/pacman/abyss/x86_64/abyss.db.tar.zst airootfs/var/lib/pacman/abyss/x86_64/*.tar.zst" when you are in releng directory

-      when you run "git clone https://github.com/hexalantes/pardusthearchean && cd pardusthearchean", pardusthearchean is releng directory, get inside
+      - when you run "git clone https://github.com/hexalantes/pardusthearchean && cd pardusthearchean", pardusthearchean is releng directory, get inside

-    then copy the repo directory to /var/lib/pacman/
+    - then copy the repo directory to /var/lib/pacman/

-      run "cp -r airootfs/var/lib/pacman/abyss /var/lib/pacman/abyss" as root (sudo or doas) when you are in releng directory
+      - run "cp -r airootfs/var/lib/pacman/abyss /var/lib/pacman/abyss" as root (sudo or doas) when you are in releng directory

-    now you can build iso with running "mkarchiso -v ." as root (sudo or doas)
+    - now you can build iso with running "mkarchiso -v ." as root (sudo or doas)

-      iso file will be in "out" directory
+      - iso file will be in "out" directory

-      you can delete "work" directory after building the iso
+      - you can delete "work" directory after building the iso

-        run "rm -rf work" as root (sudo or doas)
+        - run "rm -rf work" as root (sudo or doas)

 # Known Issues